 Once the loss adjuster has completed their initial assessment, they should be able to provide you with an approximate timetable outlining what needs to be done to restore your home, who will do it and how long it will take.

 As your insurer, LV= will organise the cleaning and stripping out of your home.
 If necessary we may employ a specialist cleaning firm to do this, often known as a disaster restoration firm.
 The first step to restoring your home is to remove any silt and other debris left by the floods, to clean affected areas, and to check the gas and electricity supplies and appliances.
 This will be followed by ‘Stripping out' your home where necessary- this is likely to include removing damaged and wet furnishing and fittings as well as damaged plaster or woodwork.

 After cleaning and stripping out your home, the next stage is to disinfect affected areas.
 Drying homes can take some time – months in the event of a serious flood.
 The disinfecting and drying process must be completed before repair work begins because otherwise the repair work will not be sustainable and the damage may reappear in the future.

 LV= are likely to appoint a building contractor to undertake the repairs and reconstruction work.
 We will only employ builders that meet our criteria and are competent to do the work.
 Any repair work is guaranteed, giving you peace of mind should any issues arise in the future.

 The repair and reconstruction work should commence shortly after your home has been issued with a certificate confirming that it is fully dried out.
-Once your home is dry, work can begin to restore and repair your home, including re-plastering and fitting a new kitchen where necessary.
+Once your home is dry, work can begin to restore and repair your home, for example re-plastering and fitting a new kitchen or bathroom where necessary.

 LV= will discuss with you when it is safe for you to move back into your home following any flood damage.